 Find a container that has a hole at the bottom for water drainage.
 When you’re at the seed germination stage, pick a container that you can cover from the top to retain moisture inside the pot.

-Scatter the seed: Moist the soil with a small amount of water but don’t oversaturate it.
-Keep the soil loose for the excellent airflow and scatter the seeds on top of the ground.
+Step 3: Scatter the seed: Moist the soil with a small amount of water but don’t oversaturate it.
+Keep the soil loose for excellent airflow and scatter the seeds on top of the ground.

 You can improve the germination rate to begin between 10 and 15 days by keeping the container in a bit warm and humid environment.
 After germination, you can remove the top lid.

-Provide indirect sunlight: Move the container where it can get indirect full sun light for minimum 4 to 6 hours a day during germination stage.
+Step 5: Provide indirect sunlight: Move the container where it can get indirect full sunlight for a minimum of 4 to 6 hours a day during the germination stage.

 Avoid placing it in the direct sunlight when growing as it may cause the plant to overhead and wither.